 Welcome to Inglewood retirement village.
-Nestled among 39 acres of beautiful grounds in the greenest part of England’s royal countryside, this magnificent manor house, has been carefully rebuilt and returned to its former glory.
-With over 90% of completed apartments now sold in Phase One, 70% sold for Phase Two, and the plans for Phase Three just released, don’t miss your chance to live in an area of outstanding natural beauty and historical significance.
+Nestled among 39 acres of beautiful grounds in the greenest part of England’s royal countryside, this magnificent manor house has been carefully rebuilt and returned to its former glory.
+With Phases 1 and 2 now sold, the plans for Phase 3 have been released.
+So don’t miss your chance to live in an area of outstanding natural beauty and historical significance.
 Why not come and view our show apartment and take a look around, it could be one of the best decisions you've ever made.

 Make a home amongst the historic elegance